 This MOU cancels all previous MOUs and letters of agreement.
-El Dorado County Personnel Rules, and all other County policies and rules shall remain in force and effect other than where superseded by specific provisions of this MOU.
+The County of El Dorado Personnel Rules and all other County policies and rules shall remain in force and effect other than where superseded by specific provisions of this MOU.
+In no event during the term of this MOU shall there be any change in the Salary Schedule that would result in a decrease of direct and/or indirect wages and other benefits to Employees.